kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 23: Crab Cups](https://adventofcode.com/2020/day/23)

 This puzzle took me a while to figure out.
-I spent way to long looking for patterns in each state.
+I spent way too long looking for patterns in each state.
 Thanks to some helpful tips from fellow Julia solvers, I re-wrote it from scratch using a Linked List.

 The key idea is here to manage the ordering in a separate data structure.